phpmentoring/resources-tools/vcs/git-tutorial.md

 	$ git commit -a -m 'My interesting and informative commit message'

-You can actually group -a and -m into one: -am
+You can actually group -a and -m into one:

+	$ git commit -am 'My interesting and informative commit message'

 Bypassing the staging area can save you time, but beware, it is all to easy to commit a file by mistake using this method - for example, a database config file that holds private passwords.
 Adding files individually reduces this risk somewhat as it forces you to pay attention to the files you are including in the commit.